- 96% of Americans recognize family health history's importance, yet only 37% have actively collected it.

 Prevalence and Impact

-Cardiovascular disease remains the leading cause of death, claiming approximately 697,000 American lives annually—25% of all deaths.
+Cardiovascular disease remains the leading cause of death, claiming approximately 697,000 American lives annually, or 25% of all deaths.
 The condition affects 48.6% of US adults when including hypertension.
 (CVRTI Heart Disease Statistics)

 Alarmingly, more than half of U.S. adults don't know heart disease is the leading cause of death despite its 100-year reign.
 (American Heart Association)